-One of my favorite memories is hearing her sing in the shower at the top of her lungs.
+One of my favorite memories is hearing her sing at the top of her lungs in the shower.
 She doesn’t do it much these days.
 When she was home from college recently, I asked her why.
-She said it’s not a habit anymore, and added, “I don’t want to bother my roommates and I’m not practicing for anything.”
+She said it’s not a habit anymore and added, “I don’t want to bother my roommates, and I’m not practicing for anything.”
 It makes sense, but it still makes me sad.

 But last Christmas break, I heard her singing one random morning.
 She doesn’t know this, but I dropped everything, ran to the stairs, sat down, and listened.
 It was wonderful.